seanpmaxwell/Typescript-Best-Practices/README.md

 ### Projects/Packages
 - **Package**: any JavaScript/TypeScript project with a `package.json` is a **package**.
-- **Applications**: packages mean to be executed (the final thing called with `node main."js/ts"`).
+- **Applications**: packages mean to be executed.
 - **Library**: shared packages to be used by applications or other libraries.

 ### Files/Folders
+- **root**: The highest level folder in a package.
-- **nested-directory**: a directory other than the root.
-- **branch-directory**: a nested-directory with a broad focus and which has lots of its own child-directories.
+- **branch-directory**: a directory other than the root with a broad focus and multiple nested directories of its own.
-- **leaf-directory**: a nested-directory with no nested-directories
+- **leaf-directory**: a directory with no nested-directories
 - **focused-directory**: a nested-directory with a very narrow scope and purpose and is often a **leaf-directory** although not necessarily.
+- Example:
+  1. "package name"/ <--root
+  2.  "src/" <-- branch
+  3.  "components/" <-- branch
+  4. "Login/" <-- focused
+  5.  "internal/" <-- leaf

 ### Lifecycles
 - **Compile-time:** Even though TypeScript is technically a _transpiled_ (not compiled) language we still use the term **compile-time** to refer to period before a program starts.